binkley/kotlin-dice/README.md

 - Tracking and applying `+`/`-` sign (add/subtract)
 - Applying the adjustment, if any, at the end

+## Goals for execution script [`run.sh`](./run.sh) and `main()`:

+Multiple modes of operation:

+- Support-type flags, such as `--help` should have colorized output
+- Testing -- test main and the modes when possible without hosing streams
+- REPL -- full colorizing and keyboard controls (_eg_, `Ctrl-a`, _et al_)
+- Rolls on the command line -- no colorizing, just print to STDOUT
+- Rolls from STDIN (ie, pipe, etc) -- no colorizing, just print to STDOUT

+In these, distinguish STDOUT from STDERR.
+Think of scripting use cases.

 ## TODO

 * Support whitespace, _eg_, `3d6 + 1` _vs_ `3d6+1`